 Helsby Methodist Church (HMC) stands in the centre of the small village of Helsby, situated in the North West English County of Cheshire, not far from the beautiful Delamere Forest Park.
-We are part of the Chester and Delamere Forest Methodist circuit (traditionally sharing our Minister with neighbouring Methodist churches in Kingsley village) and the Chester and Stoke District of the wider UK Methodist Church.
+We are part of the North Cheshire Methodist circuit (traditionally sharing our Minister with neighbouring Methodist churches in Kingsley village) and the Chester and Stoke District of the wider UK Methodist Church.

 With effect from 1 September 2017 we were delighted to welcome Rev David Bintliff as our Minister.
 David has responsibility for the Helsby and Kingsley sections of the Circuit.